insected/bobbae_gcp-wiki/AI.md

 ## Google  AI

 [Google AI](https://ai.google/) is making it easier for people to do things every day, whether it’s searching for photos of loved ones, breaking down language barriers in [Google Translate](https://translate.google.com/), typing emails on the go, or getting things done with the [Google Assistant](https://assistant.google.com/).
 AI also provides new ways of looking at existing problems, from rethinking healthcare to advancing scientific discovery.
-Google [AI Hub](AI-Hub) and [AI Platform](AI-Platform) provides useful services to Google Cloud Platform users.
+Google [AI Hub](AI-Hub) and [AI Platform](AI-Platform) provide useful services to Google Cloud Platform users.

 ## AI Winter  & Resurgence